ethan-nappi/TTRPGNotes/Vitae World Notes/World Of Vitae DM Notes/World Notes/Characters/People/Adventurers/Nook.md

 The bearer of a powerful book of magic, the [[Vitae Completium III]], the one destined to tame the first sighted purple dragon, and a fan of all things purple, Nook, at only age 10, has a long strange life ahead of her.

 # "Devil's Little Witch" - Age 12
-Only twelve and she's now on the run, now that the continent believes she was the one responsible for killing a group of heroes that struck down
+Only twelve and she's now on the run, now that the continent believes she was the one responsible for killing a group of heroes that struck down the cult two years prior.